Hong2608/MaddnessEvent/README.md

 - UC-11 [Manage events] Admin can create, edit, and delete events.
 - UC-12 [Manage products] Admin can create, edit, and delete merchandise products.
 - UC-13 [Manage DJs] Admin can create, edit, and delete DJ profiles.
-## Design
-> 🚧: Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, User Experience (UX), and so on.

 ### Design
 The design of “Madness-Events” is based on a strong and recognizable corporate identity that reflects the atmosphere of techno and rave events.
 The website uses a dark visual style to create a club-inspired look and to strengthen the premium nightlife feeling of the brand.
 This helps distinguish Madness-Events from generic event websites and supports a more immersive user experience.